Summer Rental: Release

-Summer Rental was released in the United States on August 9, 1985, and was Candy’s first starring role in a feature film.
+Summer Rental was released in the United States on August 9, 1985, and was Candy's first starring role in a feature film.

 Home media

-The film originally was released in the United States by Paramount on DVD in April 2001 on widescreen with a theatrical trailer as the sole special feature.
+The film originally was released in the United States by Paramount on VHS and Betamax on February 26, 1986, and on LaserDisc on March 21, 1986.
+It was released on DVD in April 2001 on widescreen with a theatrical trailer as the sole special feature.
 It was reissued on DVD three more times.
 The United Kingdom released it on DVD in 2004 with the same extra feature.
+The film was released on blu-ray with a new 4K scan by Kino Lorber in the United States.

 Reception

 Box office

-Summer Rental opened in 1,584 theatres on August 9, 1985 with a domestic total of $24.7 million.
+Summer Rental opened in 1,584 theatres on August 9, 1985, with a domestic total of $24.7 million.

 In the United States and Canada, it made $5,754,259 in its first weekend, ranking second at the box office.
 On its second weekend, it grossed $3,708,812 in 1,595 theaters, a 35% decrease over the previous week, ranking sixth.
 By the third weekend, it made $2.3 million and on its fourth $1.9 million over Labor Day weekend, ranking tenth.
 On the fifth weekend, it made over $1 million for a box-office total of $21,579,838.
 It made another $2.8 million on its sixth and final weekend, with an increase of 171%, climbing to second place behind Back to the Future.

 Critical response

-The film received negative reviews from critics.

 Janet Maslin of The New York Times called it "a wan but good-natured hot-weather comedy, with a big debt to National Lampoon's Vacation plus a few nice touches of its own."
+Variety described the film as "more a collection of bits about taking the family to the shore for the summer than a coherent story" and noted that its appeal lays in John Candy's elevation of certain segments.

 Candy told Gene Siskel in 1986, "We shot it too fast,...We were trying to fill a time slot for Paramount."

+Rotten Tomatoes gives the film a rating of 19% from 21 reviews.